 Astrology is perhaps the supremely controversial field.
 It is a field that I am deeply grateful to have encountered, both for its intrinsic value, and the enormity of the metaphysical and epistemological questions it throws up.
 The resources page gives some directions in which to explore the field further.
-My writings, available on my website, aim to explore the deep questions that I believe must be tackled to to take a serious stance on areas such astrology, beyond the usual dismissal.
+Future work will explore the deep questions that I believe must be tackled to to take a serious stance on areas such astrology, beyond the usual dismissal.

-My aim is to facilitate research into correspondences of astrological data with existing data – statistical, historical, biographical, ecological, etc. To this end I have created Astrod, a tool for the generation of astrological data sets built on the following evolving principles:
+My aim is to facilitate research into correspondences of astrological data with existing historical data.
+To this end I have created Astrod, a tool for the generation of astrological data sets that is:

 I aim for greater power than the majority of astrological software, which is understandably focused on the production of birth charts.
-It should be noted however that the most excellent Solar Fire (v7 and above) has all the data generation capability described here and very much more, although in a close-sourced environment.
+It should be noted however that the excellent Solar Fire (v7 and above) has all the data generation capability described here and very much more.

 Beyond the Astrod library itself, I aim to undertake and share quantitative astrological research, and to foster a collaborative online community around this.
 If there is research you would like to undertake, I can provide assistance in using Astrod.
 Likewise, if you have data that you think would be interesting to analyse with Astrod, I would be pleased to hear from you.
 If you would like to discuss any research direction, please get in touch.